Acericecis ocellaris

-Acericecis ocellaris, known generally as ocellate gall midge, is a species of gall midges in the family Cecidomyiidae.
+Acericecis ocellaris, known generally as ocellate gall midge, is a species of gall midge in the family Cecidomyiidae.
 Other common names include the maple eyespot gall and maple leaf spot gall.

+This species induces blister-like galls on the leaves of maples in the Nearctic, including Acer circinatum, A. pensylvanicum, A. rubrum, A. saccharinum, A. saccharum, and A. spicatum.

+The species was first described by Carl Robert Osten-Sacken in 1862 as Cecidomyia ocellaris.
+It is the type species of the genus.